 Neurofeedback is a type of neurotherapy that has been in use since the 1970s.
-It is used to treat a number of mental health diagnoses and nervous system disorders, prescription like Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD).
+It is used to treat a number of mental health diagnoses and nervous system disorders, like Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD).
 These conditions cause problems with attention, concentration, forgetfulness, impulsivity, and managing emotions.

 The following are 4 benefits neurotherapy can provide